kishlayjeet/HackerRank-SQL-Solutions/readme.md

 4. Commit your changes: `git commit -am 'Add a new solution'` or `git commit -am 'Add a new problem'`.
 5. Push the branch to your fork: `git push origin new-solution` or `git push origin new-problem`.
 6. Open a pull request in this repository, providing a clear description of your contribution.

-## License

-The content of this repository is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as long as the license terms are followed.